 Most of us will have experienced the discomfort of being swarmed and bitten by a cloud of midges.
-It's enough to ruin any holiday, especially if you're camping or out walking.
+It's enough to ruin any holiday, especially if you're wild camping or hiking in near a water source in the summer season.
+That said, midges, like all insects are a fascinating species – it's just unfortunate that midge bites can be quite so itchy and sore!

-Here is our guide to midges, including a look at when midge season takes place in the UK, plus how to identify – and most importantly how to avoid being bitten.
+Learn more about midges, including when midge season takes place in the UK, how to identify – and most importantly how to avoid being bitten in our expert guide.

 What are midges?